Rebecca (given name): Popularity

 In the United Kingdom, a revival of Biblical names led to this name being ranked among the top 100 female names during the 1960s, the top 20 during the 1970s, and the top 10 during the 1980s; in 1994 it was the most popular female name.
 A decline in popularity followed; it slid out of the top 10 in 2000 and by 2009 had fallen to 77th.
 In 2013, it was ranked 120th.

 In the United States, the name was used beginning with the colonization of the Puritans in New England in the 17th century.
 The name Rebecca goes up and down in the popularity rankings, but has consistently ranked in the top 200 most popular names for girls since at least 1880 (the first year for which the Social Security Administration has documented baby name popularity).
 In the year 2011, the Social Security Administration ranked Rebecca at 148th in popularity.
 In 2013, it was ranked 178th.

 The name is also popular in other countries.
 In 2009, Rebeca was the 27th most popular name for baby girls in Romania.

+Mononymous persons

+Below are notable persons known only by the given name Rebecca.